Oluwapelumi99/Yoga-Club/README.md

 <li>After testing the classes.html with the W3C selector, it showed that I have added another quote which made it 2 quotes and came up as an error when there should have only been one."
 Removing the other quote fixed the problem.</li>

 ### 2 <img width="1706" alt="Screenshot 2024-03-15 at 04 31 28" src="https://github.com/Oluwapelumi99/Yoga-Club/assets/156908824/52def71f-074e-4b89-a9f9-e185979a68a6">
-<li>After testing the thankyou.html page with the W3C selector it gave a warning ass seen in the picture above.Changing the section element to a div helped fixed this bug.</li>
+<li>After testing the thankyou.html page with the W3C selector it gave a warning as seen in the picture above.
+Changing the section element to a div element helped fixed this bug.</li>